HEALTH BOOKS ...

 “The authors have done an excellent job in improving on their own excellence!
 The new edition contains seventeen comprehensive, very well-written chapters with an excellent list of sources from diabetes organizations, support groups and magazines written for diabetics – and all within 410 pages….
 This book should be read by all type 2 diabetics in the country and more importantly, read by the millions of undetected diabetics who wish to save their limbs, their eyes, and their lives.”

 THE CHRONIC PAIN MANAGEMENT SOURCEBOOK

-The Chronic Pain Management Sourcebook, updated in 2020 by David Drum, provides a great deal of helpful information and practical pain management strategies for men and women suffering from the agonizing ordeal of chronic pain and their families.
+The Chronic Pain Management Sourcebook, recently updated by David Drum, provides a great deal of helpful information and practical pain management strategies for men and women suffering from the agonizing ordeal of chronic pain and their families.

-The Chronic Pain Management Sourcebook explains the origins of many common types of pain, the importance of a good diagnosis, and the benefits of mind-body strategies including biofeedback, meditation, and hypnosis.
+The Chronic Pain Management Sourcebook explains the origins of many common types of pain, the importance of a good diagnosis, and the benefits of mind-body strategies such as biofeedback, meditation, and hypnosis.

 Health writer David Drum has produced a useful book that contains a great many practical tips and suggestions to help alleviate pain and suffering, and a comprehensive listing of helpful resources.

 “The Chronic Pain Management Sourcebook provides a wealth of easily understood information regarding mind-body connection, definitions of chronic pain, mechanisms of pain, physiology of pain, physical conditioning, nutrition, social support, stress, medications, surgery and resources.
 The author gives readers many tools which empower them to take control of their condition and to participate in the diagnosis and management of their pain.
 I would recommend this book for any individual who has chronic pain.”